 These fabric covered books make the perfect home decor pieces – and they are so cheap to make.
-Use old books, your fave fabric and Mod Podge to make.
+Use old books, your fave fabric, and Mod Podge to make these.

-And the library – some people don’t know this – has broken books that are ready for the landfill.
+And then there’s the library!
+Some people don’t know this, but they have broken books that are ready for the landfill (worn out from use).
 Instead of letting them go into the garbage, turn them into fabric covered books and add them to your decorating!
+Just go and ask!

 It’s a great way to add visual interest and sometimes give a favorite item a boost in its height.
-My only problem is that the book covers don’t aways “go” with my decor . . . so here’s a great way to change that.
+My only problem is that the book covers don’t always “go” with my decor . . . so here’s a great way to change that.

 You can see that I’m not really a “clean” crafter and I already made a mess just transferring it.
 But I’m sure you’ll be much neater about it. 😉